SimoNonnis/Resume/cover-letter.md

 I looked through the requirements that you mentioned and they match very well my skill areas, experience and attitudes.

-My background is mostly in front-end development but I am constantly looking to improve myself so in the past year I have turned my focus to full stack development in Javascript.
 I love to solve problems, splitting them in small ones and finding solutions that are simple and reusable.

 I have experience and passion for contributing to all phases of the development lifecycle,